 Then, cut some old pantyhose into 5-inch strips.
 Dip the hard boiled egg in water to dampen it, then carefully position a leaf or flower on its surface.
 Several leaves or flowers can be arranged in a pattern if desired.

 Place the egg on a piece of old pantyhose and pull the material tightly while keeping everything in place, then secure it with a piece of string.

 Now, you can naturally color the egg using dyes prepared from vegetables and fruits, using the natural Easter egg dye recipes.

 Learning how to decorate Easter eggs naturally often produces results that are unique and exquisitely detailed.

 Easter egg dye kits can offer a convenient way to decorate your eggs.
 Most kits for children contain a simple wire egg holder, multiple dye colors, stencils, adhesive stickers, and other decorating aids.

 Instructions on how to decorate Easter eggs are often in the kit.
 You can find kits available for sale at most local stores around Easter time.

 Although commercial egg decorating kits started to become popular when I was a child back in the 1950s, I had MORE FUN learning how to decorate Easter eggs by experimenting with the old fashioned methods of using onion skins and natural colors made with the homemade Easter egg dye recipes.

 If your kids enjoy experimenting, and most do, then you'll find that they'll love the old fashioned methods too.
 It seemed almost magical when such unique colors were produced from ordinary foods found in the kitchen.

-Give them ribbons, watercolor paints, crayons, food dyes, and felt pens and let their creativity run wild.
-You'll find that there is far more joy in decorating Easter eggs Grandma's way than in purchasing ready-made decorations at the local craft store.
+Let their creativity run wild.
+You'll find that there is far more joy in decorating Easter eggs Grandma's way than in purchasing ready-made Easter egg kits and decorations at the local craft store.